infinum/webpack-asset-pipeline/README.md

 [![Build Status](https://semaphoreci.com/api/v1/infinum/webpack-rails-manifest-plugin/branches/master/shields_badge.svg)](https://semaphoreci.com/infinum/webpack-rails-manifest-plugin) [![npm version](https://badge.fury.io/js/webpack-rails-manifest-plugin.svg)](https://badge.fury.io/js/webpack-rails-manifest-plugin)

-This plugin can be used to flush a list of your assets to a `manifest.json` file and replace asset pipeline.
-Using that file you can require your assets in Rails (see [Rails helper](documentation/rails.md)).
+This plugin can be used to flush a list of your assets to a `manifest.json` file and replace the asset pipeline.

+## Rails

+Requireing assets in Rails will be a bit different and requires some configuration.
+Read thru our [Rails helper documentation](documentation/rails.md).

 ## Usage